karthikathota/AI/Azure-AI-Fundamentals/Readme.md

 ### Entity Recognition

 Identifies entities of a document that can be categorized into types and sub types.
 Eg:- "My car and bike are in the garage earlier today".
-The entites that maybe found are
+The entites that maybe found are:-
-Car, Bike:- Objects
+Car, Bike - Objects
-Garage:- Location
+Garage - Location
-Earlier Today:- Date
+Earlier Today - Date

 ### Sentiment Analysis